Freedom in the World

 A. Electoral Process: 0 / 12

-Under constitutional reforms approved in a November 2011 referendum, Equatorial Guinea replaced its unicameral system with a bicameral parliament consisting of a 70-seat Senate alongside a 100-seat Chamber of Deputies.
-Parliamentary and municipal elections were held on May 26, 2013, and Obiang’s PDGE won 54 of the 55 contested Senate seats (Obiang appointed the remaining 15 members), and 99 of the 100 seats in the lower house.
-The CPDS, one of two opposition parties that independently contested the election, took the two seats that were not won by the PDGE, as well as the five local councilor slots did not go to the ruling party, of more than 300 nationwide.
+Under constitutional reforms approved in a 2011 referendum, Equatorial Guinea replaced its unicameral system with a bicameral parliament consisting of a 70-seat Senate alongside a 100-seat Chamber of Deputies.
+Parliamentary and municipal elections were first held in 2013.
+Obiang’s Democratic Party of Equatorial Guinea (PDGE) won 54 of the 55 contested Senate seats (Obiang appointed the remaining 15 members); it also won 99 of the 100 seats in the lower house, the Chamber of Deputies.
+The Convergence for Social Democracy (CPDS), one of two opposition parties that independently contested the elections, took the two remaining parliamentary seats and the five local councilor slots that did not go to the ruling party in municipal elections.

 Voting was held amid widespread reports of irregularities and intimidation of opposition members, and independent monitoring was very limited.
-Equatorial Guinea does not have an independent electoral body; the PDGE oversaw the National Election Commission, which was led by the country’s interior minister, a prominent PDGE figure.
+Equatorial Guinea does not have an independent electoral body; the National Election Commission is led by the country’s interior minister, a prominent PDGE figure.

 B. Political Pluralism and Participation: 1 / 16